trummerschlunk/PodcastPlugins/readme.md

 ## Podcast Plugin MASTER
 This plugin is inserted on the audio master bus of the DAW.
-It will shape the sound some more and take care of lebels and dynamics.
+It will shape the sound some more and take care of levels and dynamics.

 ![Plugin GUI](./gui/PodcastPlugin_Master_Mockup.png) *mockup of Podcast Plugin Master*